The Grange Festival: Performances

+The 2022 season included Macbeth, Tamerlano and The Yeomen of the Guard, with a jazz evening from The Marcus Roberts Trio and Wycliffe Gordon; and a dance commission Clorinda Agonistes (Clorinda the Warrior).

+The 2023 season included operas Così fan tutte; an Orfeo ed Euridice and Dido and Aeneas double-bill; The Queen of Spades; and the world premiere of Anna, an opera composed by David Matthews to a libretto by Roger Scruton.
+It also included "Dawn to Dusk", a youth opera commission; and a concert "Ellington: From Stride to Strings".

 Other Events

 The final of The Grange Festival International Singing Competition took place on 24 September 2017.
-British soprano, Rowan Pierce, took the top prize of £7500 and a role in a future Grange Festival production.
-Pierce made her debut in the 2019 season as Barbarina in the Marriage of Figaro.
+British soprano Rowan Pierce took the top prize of £7500 and a role in a future Grange Festival production.
+Pierce made her Grange debut in the 2019 season as Barbarina in The Marriage of Figaro.